TheLostHomeyAppRepositories/com.amazon.ring/README.md

 * Add a Ring device

 When adding your first device you will need to log on with your Ring account, any device added after that will be added using the previous logon.

+Two-Factor Security Authentication is required, you must enable this on your Ring account!

 ## Need Help, Have questions or remarks?